 More importantly, the current artwork layout and pixel style is way too disorganized to work together as an effective all-terrain design.
 Your result would again be the equivalent of putting the proverbial Band-Aid on a broken leg.

 Buy All Terrain Tiger™ and U.S. Military Scorpion OCP Here!

 It has a superior all-terrain pattern design and colorway.
 It simply looks great, is down-range ready, and is very affordable.
 Yes, a good camouflage can look great as well as being a world class working camouflage pattern.

 Update: March 2018 – Communications have occurred recently with both CSAF Gen. Goldfein and the director of the WPAFB Uniform Office.
 They are now both aware of the All Terrain Tiger™ camouflage pattern.
 Gen. Goldfein responded with, the information was “very interesting” and “good timing” and would have his people follow up.
 Uniform Office Director is just waiting on direction from Leadership.
 Ultimately, the Air Force bureaucracy did NOTHING to follow up.
 No requests for uniform samples, no testing, no trials, no surveys, no communications, no … etc.

-I guess it’s final.
-I’ll never see that $30,000 I paid out for project materials, printing, etc. the Air Force still owes me.
-The invoice from years ago, was ignored largely just because they could and nobody could do anything about it.
-The correct term that applies here is maybe “deadbeats”?
-Thanks for the $30,000 education in U.S. government.
-Plus, I get stabbed in the back by a project team member who hands the AF a free substandard tiger pattern the AF enthusiastically accepts.
-Never again.
+I’ll never see that $30,000 paid out for project materials, printing, etc. the Air Force still owes me.
+The invoice from years ago, was ignored just because they could and nobody at AF cares to look into the non-payment.
+Thanks for the $30,000 U.S. Air Force system education.

 Owner and Co-Founder